 The 2007 Groundwater Management Plan (SqCWD and CWD, 2007) listed nine Basin Management Objectives (BMOs).
-The BMOs are specific criteria defining the desired state of the basin.
-The status of each of the BMOs during Water Year 2012 is summarized below.
-Each BMO in the Groundwater Management Plan (GMP) is listed, along with an assessment of how well the objective was met in Water Year 2012.
-Recommendations for revisions to the descriptions of BMOs are included in Section 6.2.
-Specific basin management activities, or elements, are discussed in Section 6.3.
+The status of each of the BMOs during Water Year 2011 is summarized below.
+Each BMO in the Groundwater Management Plan (GMP) is listed, along with an assessment of how well the objective was met in Water Year 2011.
+Specific basin management activities, or elements, are discussed in Section 6.2.

-BMO 1-1: PUMP WITHIN THE SUSTAINABLE YIELD
+BMO 1-1: Pump within the sustainable yield

-- In early 2012, SqCWD updated its estimates for its post-recovery pumping yields, which are meant to protect the Aromas and Purisima areas against seawater intrusion after groundwater levels recover to protective elevations.
+- In early 2012 SqCWD updated its estimates for its post-recovery pumping • yields, which are meant to protect the Aromas and Purisima areas against seawater intrusion after groundwater levels recover to protective elevations.
 The post-recovery pumping yields are based on modeled offshore flows required to protect against seawater intrusion; along with estimated recharge, non-District consumptive use, and District consumptive use factors (HydroMetrics WRI, 2012).
 The 2012 updated estimates for post-recovery pumping yields show that pumping goals in the GMP may not be adequate to protect the basin against seawater intrusion after the basin recovers to protective elevations.
 The postrecovery pumping yield estimated for the Purisima area is 2,800 acre-feet per year as opposed to the pumping goal of 3,000 acre-feet per year in the GMP.
-The post-recovery pumping yield estimated for the Aromas area is 1,200 acre-feet per year; compared to the pumping goal of 1,800 acre-feet per year in the GMP. - SqCWD's total groundwater pumping for Water Year 2012 was 4,163 acrefeet.
-SqCWD pumped 2,647 acre-feet from the Purisima area (Service Areas I and II).
-Pumping was less than the post-recovery pumping yield estimate of 2,800 acre-feet per year for the Purisima area for the fourth straight year.
-SqCWD pumped 1,516 acre-feet from the Aromas area
+The post-recovery pumping yield estimated for the Aromas area is 1,200 acre-feet per year; compared to the pumping goal of 1,800 acre-feet per year in the GMP. - SqCWD's total groundwater pumping for Water Year 2011 was 4,030 acrefeet.
+SqCWD pumped 2,634 acre-feet from the Purisima area (Service Areas I and II).
+Pumping was less than the post-recovery pumping yield estimate of 2,800 acre-feet per year for the Purisima area for the third straight year.
+SqCWD pumped 1,396 acre-feet from the Aromas area (Service Areas III and IV including Aptos Jr. High).
+Although this is the lowest annual production by SqCWD from the Aromas area since Water

-(Service Areas III and IV including Aptos Jr. High).
-Although this is the second lowest annual production by SqCWD from the Aromas area since water year totals have been recorded starting in Water Year 1984, it remains above the post-recovery pumping yield estimate of 1,200 acre-feet per year.
+Year 1982, it remains above the post-recovery pumping yield estimate of 1,200 acre-feet per year.